ShreyasKadam77/Machine_Learning_Projects/README.md

 <h4 id='Titanic'> Titanic Survial Predictor</h4>

 * This project is to predict the passangers in titanic will survive or not on the basis of given data.
-* In this notebook we've used Random Forest,KNN and GradientBoost classifier and got better accuracy on these top 2 models i.e.GradientBoostClassifier and RandomForestlassifier.
+* In this notebook we've used Logistic Regression, Random Forest, KNN and GradientBoost classifier and got better accuracy on these top 2 models i.e.GradientBoostClassifier and Logistic Regression.
-* After Hypertunning got an accuracy 78.73% for Gradient Boosting.
+* After Hypertunning got an accuracy 84.21 % for Logistic Regression.
->* Hypertunnig parameters for GBC learning_rate= 0.01, max_depth= 4, max_features= 16, min_samples_leaf= 1, min_samples_split=20, n_estimators= 500.

 * Get source code [Visit][Titanic]